-At any meeting of the Church Council the quorum shall be at least one Elder and two Deacons.
+At any meeting of the Church Council the quorum shall be at least three Council Members who are eligible to vote at the meeting, at least one of whom must be an Elder.

 If a quorum is not present within thirty minutes after the time fixed for a meeting, the meeting shall be adjourned to the same day, time, and place in the next week, or to a day, time, and place decided by the Church Council.
 If at the adjourned meeting a quorum is not present within thirty minutes after the time fixed for the meeting, the members present shall form a quorum.